apiaryio/api-blueprint/API Blueprint Specification.md

               "type": "error"
             }

-#### Action Authentication section
+#### Request Authentication section
-Description of the authentication support for a particular action in the API.
+Description of the request level authentication settings.

-If defined, the respecitve action of the [Action section](#def-action-section) in the API can only be accessed using a vaild authentication scheme.
-If a list of scheme names is provided after the `Authentication` keyword, the respective action in the API does not allow other authentication schemes.
+If defined inside a [Request section](#def-request-section) of a HTTP transaction example, it implies that the API's response will be the same as the respective response when a valid authentication is sent along with the above mentioned request.
+This allows another HTTP transaction example to be specified for the cases where an authentication is not needed.

 This section **should** not have any nested sections.

-##### Example
+If a list of scheme names is provided after the `Authentication` keyword, then only those particular authentication schemes will be allowed for the respective HTTP transaction.

 ```
 + Authentication